Summary: A Treatise of Human Nature

 And tho' we must endeavour to render all our principles as universal as possible, by tracing up our experiments to the utmost, and explaining all effects from the simplest and fewest causes, ’tis still certain we cannot go beyond experience; and any hypothesis, that pretends to discover the ultimate original qualities of human nature, ought at first to be rejected as presumptuous and chimerical 13.

-Hume concludes the introduction by mentioning a difficulty: in the field of morality, it is not possible to use the experimental method.
-We are not going to kill someone in order to prove the immoral nature of murder!
-Hume even advocates recourse to indirect experience in this case, in the form of a cautious observation of human life [...] in the common course of the world, by men's behaviour in company, in affairs, and in their pleasures
+Hume concludes the Introduction by acknowledging a difficulty: in the realm of morality, the experimental method cannot be applied in the same way.
+After all, one cannot kill a person simply to demonstrate the immoral nature of murder.
+In such cases, Hume even advocates recourse to indirect experience, relying on a cautious observation of human life [...] in the common course of the world, by men's behaviour in company, in affairs, and in their pleasures

-14. By collecting these observations in this way and comparing them, we can hope to witness the emergence of a moral science, more useful than any other discipline.
+14. By collecting and comparing such observations, we may hope to see the emergence of a moral science—one more useful than any other discipline.

 1 A Treatise of Human Nature, Oxford University Press, 2007, Volume 1, Introduction, p.3